mqebnet/ON1Builder/README.md

 ## 1. Executive Summary

-ON1Builder is a cutting‑edge MEV (Miner Extractable Value) and flashloan arbitrage bot that operates seamlessly on Ethereum mainnet and testnets.
-It combines:
+ON1Builder is a versatile Maximal Extractable Value (MEV) flashloan arbitrage bot operating on Ethereum's mainnet and testnets.
+It integrates:

 - **Smart‑contract flashloans** via Aave V3
 - **Automated DEX routing** on Uniswap and Sushiswap